juj/wasm_webgpu/README.md

 ## Samples

+Several test cases are available under the `samples/` subdirectory.

 Don't expect flashy demos.
-The test cases in this repository exercise features relevant to data marshalling between WebAssembly and JavaScript languages, and are not intended to showcase fancy graphical effects.
+The test cases exercise features relevant to data marshalling between WebAssembly and JavaScript languages, and are not intended to showcase fancy graphical effects.

 To build the samples, first install Emscripten via [Emsdk](https://github.com/emscripten-core/emsdk), then enter Emsdk command line environment (`emsdk_env`), and type